Chapel Hill Mall: 1967–1990: Grand opening, Rolling Acres Mall, and early operations

-Peak period (1971–2013)
+Late 1980s – 2006

 Expansion plans to include a Higbee's store came up numerous times in the late 1980s and early 1990s.
-A plan was considered in 1988 by part-owner Forest City Enterprises.
-It included a 90000 sqft addition for an additional department store.
-Expansion was again mentioned in 1989.
-A front-page story on the January 31, 1990 edition of the Akron Beacon Journal read "Higbee's Coming to Chapel Hill Mall", and said that the store, along with a food court and additional retail space, would be open by Fall 1991.
+A plan was considered in 1988 by Forest City Enterprises, including a 90000 sqft addition for an additional department store.
+Expansion was again mentioned in April 1989.
+That year, May Company Ohio acquired and rebranded all of the O'Neil's stores, which rebranded again to Kaufmann's from 1992 to 1993 after May Department Stores combined the subsidiaries, alongside the Higbee's anchor being rebranded as a Dillard's after they purchased the chain.

-In 1994, the mall's owners added a food court and retail expansion, as well as new flooring and ceiling tiles, a new fountain, and new lighting.
+A front-page story on the January 31, 1990 edition of the Akron Beacon Journal read "Higbee's Coming to Chapel Hill Mall", and said that the store, along with a food court and additional retail space, would be open by the fall of 1991.
+However, they weren't added until 1994, when Buchholzer and Forest City opened the food court with a full-size, fully operational merry-go-round in the center, and retail expansion, as well as updated flooring and ceiling tiles, the addition of a new center fountain, and updated lighting.

-Buchholzer and Forest City Enterprises owned the mall until September 2004, when it was sold to the Chattanooga, Tennessee company CBL & Associates Properties, Inc., who owned it until 2014.
+In 1987, General Cinemas opened an 8-screen multiplex just west of the mall, and on October 18, 1996, Regal Cinemas opened their 10-screen theater immediately south of the mall, known as Regal Independence 10.
+Less than two weeks later, the General Cinemas at the mall, which was expanded from two screens to five screens, closed its doors on November 19, as the competing Regal had modern amenities such as stadium seating, wall-to-wall screens, and "Experience" concessions, which the smaller Chapel Hill cinema lacked.
+Woolworth closed in July 1997, and was later replaced by Gap.

-In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Chapel Hill Mall, into Seritage Growth Properties.
+Buchholzer and Forest City sold Chapel Hill Mall, which, at the time, had 97% occupancy in comparison to the failing Rolling Acres, to the Chattanooga, Tennessee-based CBL & Associates Properties, Inc. for $77 million in September 2004.
+In September 2006, Kaufmann's was converted into Macy's after May Department Stores was acquired by Federated Department Stores.
+CBL initiated a massive renovation project that culminated in a grand reopening ceremony in November 2006, with modern recessed ceilings and the arrival of Charlotte Russe and Man Alive.

-Decline and closure (2014–2021)
+2015–2021: Decline and closure

-The mall gradually began to decline, and in March 2016, Macy's permanently closed their Chapel Hill Mall location, citing "disappointing" holiday sales.
+On July 7, 2015, Sears Holdings spun off 235 of its properties, including the Sears at Chapel Hill Mall, into Seritage Growth Properties.
+The mall gradually began to decline, and on March 25, 2016, Macy's permanently closed their Chapel Hill Mall location, citing "disappointing" holiday sales.

-On July 15, 2016, Kohan Retail Investment Group, owned by Michael Kohan, bought Chapel Hill Mall for $8.6 million with plans to revitalize the location and focus on attracting younger customers.
+On July 15, 2016, the New York-based Kohan Retail Investment Group, owned by Michael Kohan, bought Chapel Hill Mall for $8.6 million with plans to revitalize the location and focus on attracting younger customers.
 On January 4, 2017, Sears Holdings announced that the Chapel Hill Sears store would be closing the following spring due to declining sales.
 By August 2018, "about a quarter" of the storefronts were vacant.